DeviesDevelopment/blog/content/posts/2023-04-28_modern-software-engineering.md

 How do you avoid this?
 One way is described in the book:
 Formulate a hypothesis, then construct a test or experiment that can prove or disprove it.
 The result is very valuable feedback.
-Then you know if the assumption holds or not, without guessing or debate.
+Then you know if the assumption holds or not, without guessing or debating.
 Separating myth and reality.

 Then you formulate a better hypothesis, and test that.
 And then you iterate the